CiderCoder/ChatGPT-Siri-Shortcut/README.md

 Step 4: Chat History

-The chat history will be saved to a local address on your iPhone with the folder name 'Chat History'.
+The chat history will be saved to your iPhone's local address in a folder named 'Chat History'.

-The chat history will be classified by date and stored in a file named 'date.txt'.
+The chat history will be classified by date.

 Step 5: Give me a star and buy me a coffee to support me❤️